Chesebury History, Family Crest & Coats of Arms

 Early History of the Chesebury family

 This web page shows only a small excerpt of our Chesebury research.
-Another 226 words (16 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Chesebury History in all our PDF Extended History products and printed products wherever possible.
+Another 127 words (9 lines of text) covering the years 1526, 1611, 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Chesebury History in all our PDF Extended History products and printed products wherever possible.

 Chesebury Spelling Variations

 Chesebury has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Chesebury family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Chesebury Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chesebury family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Cheseburys to arrive on North American shores: William Cheesebrough who settled in Boston Massachusetts and later moved to Salem, with his wife Anne, daughter Sarah, and three sons, Peter, Samuel, and Nathanial, in 1630..